Anomaly detection for generic failure monitoring in robotic assembly, screwing and manipulation: Anomaly Detection Approach

 \subsection{Threshold Computation}

-Due to the absence of temporal relationships between individual windows, we propose a novel approach in which, the threshold $c_{f}$ is derived from the reconstruction of the nominal process data.
-Therefore, the trained model is applied to reconstruct each window from unseen nominal samples.
-For each window $w_t$, the mean absolute reconstruction error is computed as
+Due to the absence of temporal relationships between individual windows, we propose a novel approach in which thresholds are derived from the reconstruction of the nominal process data.
+The trained model is then used to reconstruct each window $\mathbf{w}$ from unseen nominal samples $\mathbf{{w}'} = p_{\phi}\!\left(q_{\theta}(\mathbf{w})\right)$, where $q_{\theta}$ and $p_{\phi}$ denote the encoder and decoder functions, respectively.
+For each of the windows, the mean absolute reconstruction error is computed feature-wise:

-where $q_{\theta}$ and $p_{\phi}$ denote the encoder and decoder functions, respectively.
-Subsequently, for each feature, a distinct threshold is determined by identifying the maximum reconstruction error observed across all windows, thereby defining the upper limit of expected behavior under normal conditions.
-To mitigate false positive detections, a positive tolerance factor may be added to this threshold; however, this may reduce sensitivity to actual anomalies and failures.
-Once the model is trained, it can be deployed for online AD.
+where $T$ is the window length and $i\in [1,\dots, n]$ indexes the feature.
+Subsequently, for each feature, a distinct threshold $\epsilon_i = \max_{\mathbf{w} \in W} L_i(\mathbf{w})$ is determined by identifying the maximum reconstruction error observed across all windows $W$, thereby defining the upper limit of expected behavior under normal conditions including task variance.
+To mitigate false positives, a tolerance factor may be added to the threshold; however, this may cost sensitivity to actual failures.
+Once trained, the model can be deployed for online AD.
+In the experimental validation, a dedicated model is trained for each task, and feature-wise thresholds are likewise derived independently for each task.
+For online validation, a combined loss score was introduced by applying per-feature min–max scaling.